anilmainali/LoadRunner/LoadRunner-Interview-Questions.md

 # LoadRunner Interview Questions
-## What is the differences between HTTP and URL mode of scripting?
+## What is the differences between HTTP and URL mode of scripting?Which mode of recording do you choose and why?